CLucera/HatDroidStageLogin/README.md

 This project relies on Firebase Real Time database and Firebase AI. to generate all the necessary file for the project (Not included in this repo) you need:

-- a Valid firebase Project, you can create from your [Firebase console](https://console.firebase.google.com/)
+- A valid firebase Project, you can create from your [Firebase console](https://console.firebase.google.com/)
 - Enable Firebase realtime database
 - Enable Firebase AI Logic